On deformations of Lagrangian fibrations: Introduction

 \section{Introduction}

 A compact K\"ahler manifold $X$ is said to be {\em symplectic\/} if $X$ carries a holomorphic symplectic form.
 Moreover $X$ is said to be {\em irreducible symplectic\/} if $X$ satisfies the following two properties: \begin{enumerate} \item $\dim H^0 (X, \Omega_X^2) = 1$ and; \item $\pi_1 (X) = \{1\}$. \end{enumerate} A surjective morphism between K\"ahler spaces is said to be {\em fibration} if it is surjective and has only connected fibres.
 A fibration from a symplectic manifold is said to be {\em Lagrangian\/} if a general fibre is a Lagrangian submanifold.
-The plainest example of an irreducible symplectic is a $K3$ surface.
+An example of an irreducible symplectic is a $K3$ surface.
 An elliptic fibration from a $K3$ surface gives an example of a Lagrangian fibration.
 It is expected that a $K3$ surface and an irreducible symplectic manifold share many geometric properties.
 Let $S$ be a $K3$ surface and $g : S \to \mathbb{P}^1$ an elliptic fibration.
-Kodaira proves that there exists a smooth hypersurface $H_S$ in the Kuranishi space $\Deform (S)$ of $S$ which has the following three properties: \begin{enumerate} \item The hypersurface $H_S$ passes the reference point. \item For the Kuranishi family $\mathcal{S}$ of $S$, there exists a surjective morphism from the base change $\mathcal{S}\times_{\Deform (S)}H_S$ to $\mathbb{P}^1_{H_S}$ which satisfies the following diagram:
+Kodaira proves that there exists a smooth hypersurface $H_S$ in the Kuranishi space $\Deform (S)$ of $S$ which has the following three properties: \begin{enumerate} \item The hypersurface $H_S$ passes the reference point. \item For the Kuranishi family $\mathcal{S}$ of $S$, there exists an open neighbourhood $ U_{S} $ of the reference point in $ H_{S} $ such that the base change $\mathcal{S}\times_{\Deform (S)}U_S$ admits a surjective morphism $\mathcal{S}\times_{\Deform (S)}U_{S} \to \mathbb{P}^1_{U_S}$ which satisfies the following diagram: